Akshat2127/Speech-Recognition-with-Neural-Networks/README.md

 ![select aind-vui kernel][image2]

-## Suggestions to take this Project abpve and beyond!
+## Suggestions to take this Project above and beyond!

 #### (1) Add a Language Model to the Decoder